Online Bachelor of Science in Engineering Degree Programs

 • Expected Time to Completion: 48 months

-Industrial engineering focuses on optimizing systems, both industrial or environmental.
+Industrial engineering focuses on optimizing systems, both industrial and environmental.
 They use equipment, engineering knowledge, energy resources, and materials to achieve their objectives.

 The University of Southern Mississippi offers an online industrial engineering technology degree program.
 This program can be completed online and does not require any campus visits.
 It is ideal for students aiming to take up high-level supervisory and planning positions in the workforce.